Updated: May 11, 2022

 The use of SD cards or USB devices come with some limitations:

-- The use of standalone SD cards or USB Drives (No additional device available for ESX-OSData partition) as boot media to store the ESX-OSData partition is being deprecated in vSphere 7 Update 3 and will not be supported in future major releases.
+- The use of standalone SD cards or USB Drives (No additional device available for ESX-OSData partition) as boot media to store the ESX-OSData partition is not recommended.

-- In the near future, the only supported configuration involving the usage of SD card or USB drives as boot media is a minimum of 8 GB SD card or USB drive + Locally attached persistent storage device for ESX-OSData partition.
+- A configuration involving the usage of SD card or USB drives as boot media is a minimum of 8 GB SD card or USB drive + Locally attached persistent storage device for ESX-OSData partition may be used but is also not recommended.
 Recommended list of locally attached storage devices are listed below.

 - In any case, if an SD or USB device is used for boot media (only SD/USB or SD/USB + local HDD/SSD disk), follow the below instructions to reduce the amount of IO sent to the SD or USB boot media: